ghostdisco/proxmox-kubernetes/README.md

 ## About the project

-Used in the walkthrough [here](https://www.khanhph.com/install-proxmox-kubernetes).
+This README and this repo's content has been extended to include all steps used in the original walkthrough: [here](https://www.khanhph.com/install-proxmox-kubernetes).
-Also downloaded under './guide'.
+The walkthrough has also been downloaded under './guide'.

 This project allows you to create a Kubernetes cluster on [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page) using [Terraform](https://www.terraform.io/) and [Kubespray](https://github.com/kubernetes-sigs/kubespray) in a declarative manner.